 The Supplementary Planning Document (SPD) on Construction and Demolition Waste (2005) has been prepared to promote a reduction in construction and demolition waste.
 It contains policy background, best practice guidance and useful contacts.
 On 6 April 2008 the Site Waste Management Plans Regulations came into force.
 These regulations have similar requirements to this SPD in that they require the preparation of a Site Waste Management Plan.
 As a result of this, the SPD will be reviewed accordingly and re-issued in due course.

 Minerals and Waste Development Scheme

-- The timetable for preparing the ‘Waste and Minerals Sites Plan’ (see above for more information).
+- Minor update to the timetable for preparing the ‘Waste and Minerals Sites Plan’.

 Statement of Community Involvement.

 All planning authorities must produce an SCI showing how the public will be involved in their planning documents and planning applications.